 Clothing

 Puppies and older dogs find it harder to control their body temperature.
-A sweater or coat for dogs might provide an additional layer of protection when the weather becomes particularly chilly.
+A sweater or coat for dogs might provide additional protection when the weather becomes particularly chilly.
 Whatever you choose to dress your dog in, make sure it can move freely and comfortably.

 -